OGGM/oggm-edu/docs/index.rst

     <img src="_static/logo_bmbf.jpg" alt="Image missing" width="49%" />
     </a>

-We rely on the most awesome open source tools ever to run OGGM Edu!
+We rely on the most awesome open source tools to run OGGM-Edu!
 Most
 notably:

 - `Jupyter <https://jupyter.org>`_
 - `MyBinder <https://mybinder.org>`_
 - `ReadTheDocs <https://readthedocs.org>`_
-- Many (many) packages of the scientific python ecosytem
+- and many (many) other packages of the scientific python ecosytem

 Last but not least: thanks to all OGGM-Edu friends and contributors!
 For a full list, see our